-Traditional desks jobs are slowly dying as a new generation of workers discovers the benefits of telecommuting.
+Traditional office jobs are slowly dying as a new generation of workers discovers the benefits of telecommuting.
 In addition to workplace advantages, there are also several spiritual benefits of telecommuting — benefits that help you find more meaning, balance and purpose in your life.

 As someone who works remotely full-time, I’ve seen the benefits of telecommuting firsthand.
 Are there challenges?
 You bet.
 Barking dogs, telemarketers and a lack of human interaction come with the territory.
-But at the end of the day, I can’t imagine ever working in a typical office environment forty hours a week.
+But at the end of the day, I can’t imagine ever working in a typical office environment 40 hours a week.

 For me, remote work has also become spiritually advantageous.
 Here are just a few of the big picture spiritual benefits of telecommuting I’ve experienced over the past five or six years: